ollide/intellij-java2smali/README.md

 ![java2smali usage gif](img/plugin_usage.gif)

+### Installation ###

+java2smali is available at [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/7385) and can therefore be found in your IDE's plugin manager!
+Alternatively, you can download the plugin from the release section.

 ### Third-Party Libraries &amp; Credits ###

 - dx from the Android platform-tools is used to create a .dex version of the compiled Java (.class) file